AlexJinlei/Magnetic_Flux_Rope_Detection/README.md

 The final product of this project is a comprehensive small-scale magnetic flux rope database that is hosted by a website.
 Please read [this instruction](generate_website/README.md) to get more details of the website.
 Following is the screenshots of the main page, flux rope list page, and flux rope event page.

 ### 1) Main Page
 [This](generate_website/webpage_screen_shot/Main_Page_Screen_Shot.png) is the screen shot of the main page.

 ![ScreenShot](generate_website/webpage_screen_shot/Main_Page_Screen_Shot.png)

 ### 2) Record Lists
 [This](generate_website/webpage_screen_shot/Record_List_Screen_Shot.png) is the screen shot of the record lists page.

 ![ScreenShot](generate_website/webpage_screen_shot/Record_List_Screen_Shot.png)

 ### 3) Event Pages and Plots
 [This](generate_website/webpage_screen_shot/Event_Page_Screen_Shot.png) is the screen shot of the record lists page.

 ![ScreenShot](generate_website/webpage_screen_shot/Event_Page_Screen_Shot.png)

+### 4) URL
+You can reach the online database via http://fluxrope.info or http://fluxrope.com